-- Notification to Applicants Invited for Interviews: Week of July 23rd
+- Notification to Applicants Invited for Interviews: Early June 2019

-- Funding Level: Annual support of up to $62,000 (this is the 2017 award year funding level) in annual stipend and insurance, plus $10,000 research allowance for use at any time over the course of the three-year award.
+- Funding Level: Annual support of up to TBD in annual stipend, insurance, and research allowance (research allowance for use at any time over the course of the three-year award).

 For information about the legacy of Walter V. and Idun Berry, please click HERE.